adamking/QuantumCat/website/README.md

 ## ⚠️ Disclaimer

-$QCAT is a memecoin with no intrinsic value and no expectation of financial return.
-This is a quantum experiment for entertainment purposes only.
-Do your own research.
-Cryptocurrency investments are highly speculative and volatile.
-Never invest more than you can afford to lose completely.
+$QCAT, $ALIVECAT, and $DEADCAT are memecoins created for entertainment purposes only.
+They have no intrinsic value, no utility, and no expectation of financial return or profit.
+These tokens are deployed on Base L2 as ERC-20 tokens for affordable gameplay.
+Cryptocurrency markets are extremely volatile and speculative.
+Never purchase more tokens than you can afford to lose completely.
+This is not financial advice.

 Just like Schrödinger's cat, your investment may exist in multiple states simultaneously.
-Observing your wallet may collapse the wave function.
-Past performance is not indicative of future results.
+Observing your wallet may collapse the wave function. **Trading costs ~$0.01 on Base vs $20-50 on Ethereum - Base makes the gameplay possible!** Past performance is not indicative of future results.

 ## 🤝 Contributing